HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 cede (v): assign, transfer, to yield or grant typically by agreement

-concede (v): to acknowledge grudgingly or hesitantly, to accept as true, valid, or accurate, to grant as a right or privilege -> concession (n)
+concede (v): admitting defeat, to acknowledge grudgingly or hesitantly, to accept as true, valid, or accurate, to grant as a right or privilege

+concession (n): hạ giá, nhượng bộ

 assent (v-n):  concur, agreement, approve

 contrive <cân-traiv> (v): to form or create in an artistic or ingenious manner, to devise, plan despite difficulties

+criterion (n): tiêu chí/tiêu chuẩn -> criteria (plural)

 contrived (adj): unnatural, artificial and difficult to believe